thecryptoneer/pixelsweeper-blog/docs/_posts/player-pot-explained.md

 To review the various Player Pot scenarios we could encounter each week based on the amount of tickets sold, please refer to the Player Pot Overview blog found [here](https://blog.pixelsweeper.com/2022/04/13/pixelsweeper-player-pot-overview/)

+## **You will Lose Your Tickets if you Unstake**

+Once your Sweepers are staked and your tickets are purchased, it is very important that you do not unstake your sweepers until after that week's drawing.

+For every 100 tickets you have purchased, you need to keep one Sweeper staked.
+If you unstake more Sweepers than you have bought tickets with, you will lose those tickets, and you won’t get the BUSD back.

+For example, if you have 10 Sweepers staked and you purchase 1,000 tickets on Tuesday, and the next day you unstake 9 of your Sweepers, you will lose 900 tickets for that week's drawing.

+On the other hand, if you have 50 Sweepers staked and you purchase 300 tickets, you can unstake 47 of your Sweepers without losing any tickets.

 ![](/assets/img/untitled-design-10.png)